Dogs

 -

 Trooper, like Scout, was gifted to H&S by Ranger’s Rescue.
 He is very playful and affectionate and works hard at guarding his herd.
 He and Lorelei are always working, day and night, although Trooper will always make time for quality time.
-He is at the front of the paddock in the morning, ready to greet the first volunteers of the day.
+He guards our farm yard of “oldies but goodies” at the front of the paddock.
+In the morning he’s ready to greet the first volunteers of the day.

 Sponsored by Robyn Thomson, Holly Neyland, and Holly Flowers